Capstone-Bansos-Bangkit/model-deployment/README.md

     Request body: JSON data containing the question_id and answer to be predicted.

     This endpoint will return a result of `1` or `0`.
-The representative is 1: approved and 0: rejected.
+The representative is 1: eligible and 0: not_eligible.

     Example:
     ```